timday/coronavirus/docs/index.md

   Crime                                   :  0.087
   IDAOPI                                  : -0.061
 ```
 Note that while for most of these "deprivation index" numbers a higher score implies more deprivation, that appears to be reversed for the "Living Environment" score.
-I'm not sure of the interpretation of the "Barriers to Housing and Services" score either, but a high number seems to be frequently associated with wealthy (=unaffordable) areas.
+I'm not sure of the interpretation of the "Barriers to Housing and Services" score either, but a high number seems to be frequently associated with wealthy ( and therefore unaffordable) areas.

 ### Brexit